-Expenditure values within this category are calculated using itemized receipts for eligible material expenditures (including, but not limited signs, stakes, posts, reflective material, paint, cement, fasteners, etc. to be used on OPRHP approved trails in accordance with the Snowmobile Trail Signing Handbook).
+Expenditure values within this category are calculated using itemized receipts for eligible material expenditures (including, but not limited to signs, stakes, posts, reflective material, paint, cement, fasteners, etc. to be used on OPRHP approved trails in accordance with the Snowmobile Trail Signing Handbook).

-- Provide itemized invoice and proof of payment (credit card/cash receipt/cashed check or bank statement). - Item description must include location of use (funded trail name(s) & purpose in description).
+- A current record of expenditures must be received by Sponsor monthly on or before the 10th of the following month. - Provide itemized invoice and proof of payment (credit card/cash receipt/cashed check or bank receipt). - Item description must include location of use (funded trail name(s) & purpose in description).